-BMS Provider Manual Chapter 531 Psychiatric Residential Treatment Facility Services Page 37 Revised 3/23/2016
+BMS Provider Manual Chapter 531 Psychiatric Residential Treatment Facility Services

-- The name of the person/agency expected to assume care and custody of the member; - The physical location/address where the member is expected to reside; and, - A list of the member's psychiatric diagnoses.
+- The planned discharge date; - The date of the member's admission and discharge; - The name of the person/agency expected to assume care and custody of the member; - The physical location/address where the member is expected to reside; and - A list of the member's psychiatric diagnoses.

-At the time of the member's discharge from the facility, the PRTF will provide the parent/guardian with:
+Assessments are to be completed and documented referrals made to home and community-based services as needed by the member.
+One calendar week prior to the member's discharge from the facility. the PRTF will provide the parent/guardian with:

-- A written copy of the final aftercare plan; - A supply of all current medications prescribed for the member, equal to the amount already stocked for that member by the PRTF but not less than a seven day supply; (When dispensing to a Long Term Care Facility, if the medications are not in the hands of the patient, they have reduced labeling requirements.
+- A written copy of the final aftercare plan; - A supply of all current medications prescribed for the member, equal to the amount already stocked for that member by the PRTF but not less than a 30-day supply; (When dispensing to a Long-Term Care Facility, if the medications are not in the hands of the patient, they have reduced labeling requirements.
 If they are to be able to be taken home, the pharmacy would have to do full labeling.
-That would have to be spelled out for the pharmacy ahead of time so they can make sure any unit dosing system or unit of use system they are using to dispense would be able to do full labeling on the packaging, etc. if the patient is only to be gone one or two doses (That are unit dose packed) the nurse might give to caregiver with time instructions.
-Otherwise pharmacy must re-label to contain instructions for use.): - Prescriptions for a 30 day supply of all medications prescribed for the member; and, - Documentation of communication between the facility physician/psychiatrist and the community physician/psychiatrist assuming responsibility for the ongoing treatment to discuss the member's treatment plans while in the facility as well as the discharge plan.
+That would have to be spelled out for the pharmacy ahead of time, so they can make sure any unit dosing system or unit of use system they are using to dispense would be able to do full labeling on the packaging, etc. if the patient is only to be gone one or two doses (That are unit dose packed) the nurse might give to caregiver with time instructions.
+Otherwise, pharmacy must re-label to contain instructions for use); - Prescriptions for a minimum of a 30-day supply of all medications prescribed for the member; and. - Documentation of communication between the facility physician/psychiatrist and the community physician/psychiatrist assuming responsibility for the ongoing treatment to discuss the member's treatment plans while in the facility as well as the discharge plan. - A copy of assessments completed at or during time of discharge (i.e., CAFAS/PECFAS, CANS, BASC)

-The PRTF will seek the parent's/guardian's consent to release copies of the member's educational summary and recommendations to the member's school.
-When this consent is obtained, the educational information must be mailed to the member's school within one week following the member's discharge.
+The PRTF will seek the parent's/quardian's consent to release copies of the member's educational summary and recommendations to the member's school and any providers who are known to be rendering services after discharge.
+When this consent is obtained, the educational information must be mailed via the United States Postal Service, secure email, or secure fax to the member's school within one week following the member's discharge.

-The PRTF must not send the member's complete aftercare plan, but must provide only information pertaining to education.
+The PRTF must not send the member's complete aftercare plan, but must provide only information pertaining to education to DOEs or LEAs.

-The PRTF will seek the parent/guardian's consent to release copies of the member's aftercare plan and discharge summary to the providers of follow-up mental health services.
-When this consent is obtained, copies of the aftercare plan and discharge summary must be mailed to the mental health aftercare provider within two weeks following the West Virginia member's discharge.
+The PRTF will seek the parent/quardian's consent to release copies of the member's aftercare plan and discharge summary to the providers of follow-up mental health services.
+When this consent is obtained, copies of the aftercare plan and discharge summary must be mailed via the United States Postal Service, secure email or secure fax to the mental health aftercare provider within one week following the West Virginia member's discharge.